 1. Employers should make temperature checks available for employees and encourage their use.
-Employers should post information about the symptoms of COVID-19 in order to allow employees to self-assess whether they have any symptoms and should consider going home 2.
-All employers should have a wellness screening program.
-Resources outlining screening program best practices are posted on the DCEO Restore Illinois website - a.
-Employer should conduct in-person screening of employees upon entry into workplace to verify no presence of COVID-19 symptoms - b.
-Employer should also conduct mid-shift screening to verify presence of COVID-19 symptoms (in person preferred, though virtually is permitted) 3.
+Employers should post information about the symptoms of COVID-19 in order to allow employees to self-assess whether they have any symptoms and should consider going home.
+2. All employers should have a wellness screening program.
+Resources outlining screening program best practices are posted on the DCEO Restore Illinois guidelines website - a.
+Employer should conduct in-person screening of employees upon entry into workplace and mid-shift screening to verify no presence of COVID-19 symptoms 3.
 If employee does contract COVID-19, they should remain isolated at home for a minimum of 10 days after symptom onset and can be released after feverless and feeling well (without fever-reducing medication) for at least 72 hours OR has 2 negative COVID-19 tests in a row, with testing done at least 24 hours apart 4.
 If an employee is identified as being COVID-19 positive by testing, CDC cleaning and disinfecting should be performed as soon after the confirmation of a positive test as practical 5.
-Where appropriate, notify employees who have been exposed 6.
-Any employee who has had close contact with co-worker or any other person who is diagnosed with COVID-19 should quarantine for 14 days after the last/most recent contact with the infectious individual and should seek a COVID-19 test at a state or local government testing center, healthcare center or other testing locations.
-All other employees should be on alert for symptoms of fever, cough, or shortness of breath and taking temperature if symptoms develop
+Any employee who has had close contact1 with co-worker or any other person who is diagnosed with COVID-19 should quarantine for 14 days after the last/most recent contact with the infectious individual and should seek a COVID-19 test at a state or local government testing center, healthcare center or other testing locations.
+All other employees should be on alert for symptoms of fever, cough, or shortness of breath and taking temperature if symptoms develop symptoms of fever, cough, or shortness of breath and taking temperature if symptoms develop

-Close contacts include household contacts, intimate contacts, or contacts within 6-ft. for 15 minutes or longer unless wearing N95 mask during period of contact.
+1 Close contacts include household contacts, intimate contacts, or contacts within 6-ft. for 15 minutes or longer unless wearing N95

-Guidelines specific to Offices:
+Guidelines specific to Manufacturing businesses: